Azure/missionlz/src/docs/command-line-deployment.md

 Use `init_terraform.sh` at [src/scripts/terraform/init_terraform.sh](/src/scripts/terraform/init_terraform.sh) to perform just an initialization of the Terraform environment

-To initialize Terraform for Tier 1, you could then change the target directory:
+To initialize Terraform for Tier 1 (Infrastructure Operations), you could then change the target directory:

 ```bash
 src/scripts/terraform/init_terraform.sh \